Robin Polley

-Robin Polley (born 28 December 1998) is a Ghanaian professional footballer who plays as a rightback for Heracles Almelo.
-Born in the Netherlands, Polley represents Ghana internationally.
+Robin Polley (born 28 December 1998) is a Ghanaian professional footballer who plays as a right-back for Veikkausliiga club Jaro.

 Club career

 After playing in the youth academies of JHR, Spartaan '20 and Feyenoord, and making his debut for the latter's U21 team in the Beloften Eredivisie, Polley made the move to ADO Den Haag in 2018.
 On 23 November 2018, Polley signed a professional contract for three years with ADO Den Haag.
 Polley made his professional debut with ADO Den Haag in a 3–1 Eredivisie loss to PSV Eindhoven on 11 August 2019.

 On 5 August 2021, he signed a three-year contract with Heracles Almelo.

+On 1 September 2023, Polley moved to Telstar.
+He made his debut for the club the same day, replacing Tim van de Loo in the 79th minute of a 1–0 league loss to FC Eindhoven.

+On 9 January 2025, he signed with newly promoted Veikkausliiga club FF Jaro in Finland.

 International career

 Polley represented the Ghana U23s at the 2019 Africa U-23 Cup of Nations.

 Personal life

-Polley is the son of the Ghanaian former footballer Prince Polley.
+Born in the Netherlands, Polley is of Ghanaian descent.
+He is the son of the Ghanaian former footballer Prince Polley.